seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 </details>

 <details>
-<summary><strong>Big Sur or Monterey</strong></summary>
+<summary><strong>Monterey or Ventura</strong></summary>
 <br>

-The EFI folder is setup for both Monterey and BigSur.
+The EFI folder is setup for both Monterey and Ventura.
 I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS you are installing.
-I tested it with Monterey, so let me know if you have issues with BigSur.
+It is no longer setup for Big Sur.
+It will likely boot but the kexts for WiFi and Bluetooth would need to be replaced for it to work properly.

 </details>